 If you have any questions or requests having to do with our Nursery Facilities, please get in touch with Carey (firstname.lastname@example.org, 031 262 2342).

-When your child gets close to their 4th birthday, speak to our Godly Play coordinator, Belinda Carter, about having them start attending Godly Play (email@example.com or 082 334 9037).
+When your child gets close to their 4th birthday, speak to our Godly Play coordinator, Jeanne Burne, about having them start attending Godly Play (email@example.com or 082 546-0507).

-At New Church Westville we have just recently started using a new programme for our children on a Sunday.
+For the last few years at New Church Westville we have been using a new programme for our children on a Sunday.
 It’s called Godly Play.

 What is Godly Play